netglue/ZF2-Akismet-Module/README.md

 # ZF2 Akismet Service Module

+## Abandoned

+If you're still using ZF and need this, it's not going anywhere, but it's also not going to receive any maintenance either.
+Akismet is still useful - you might want to check out [gsteel/akismet](https://github.com/gsteel/akismet) which is a pretty easy to use standalone client that's well tested… That way you can implement your own validators and just consume the api client!

 ## Intro

 A straightforward ZF2 module that provides a service for using the Akismet API and a handy validator you can attach to your form elements.